 The food is as flamboyant as the interiors with a beautifully curated menu inspired by Greek and Italian cuisine.
 Curated by renowned chef Athinagoras Kostakos, diners can expect an immersive experience with a theatrical presentation of dishes.
-Seasonal dishes will include crab salad, seabream carpaccio, risotto nero for three and turbot for two to share.
+Seasonal dishes include crab salad, seabream carpaccio, risotto nero for three and turbot for two to share.

-There will also be a weekly programme of live music and international DJs, as well as alfresco seating with knockout views across leafy Berkeley Square.
+Bacchanalia offers a weekly programme of live music and international DJs, as well as alfresco seating with knockout views across leafy Berkeley Square.